ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         *   Call `psa_sign_message()` or `psa_sign_message_with_context()` with the message.

         Verifying a signature is similar, using `psa_verify_message()` or `psa_verify_message_with_context()`.
+        A signature of a fragmented message can be verified using a `psa_verify_operation_t` multi-part verify operation.

     .. subsection:: Compatible key types